hamidb80/iterrr/readme.md

   1. extensibility
   2. using less meta programming

-and also have smaller core size.
+and it also has smaller core.

 ### `iterrr` VS `collect` from `std/suger`:
 you can use `iterrr` instead of `collect`.